bazelbuild/bazel/site/en/contribute/codebase.md

 ## The module system {:#module-system}

 Bazel can be extended by adding modules to it.
-Each module must subclass `BazelModule` (the name is a relic of the history of Bazel when it used to be called Bazel) and gets information about various events during the execution of a command.
+Each module must subclass `BlazeModule` (the name is a relic of the history of Bazel when it used to be called Blaze) and gets information about various events during the execution of a command.

 They are mostly used to implement various pieces of "non-core" functionality